Hard hat vs. safety helmets: What's the difference? [New info]

 This leads us to our next topic: “climbing style” safety helmets.

-What about climbing-style safety helmets?
+What exactly are climbing-style safety helmets?

 Oftentimes the term “climbing style” or “at height” is used to describe safety helmets in the market.
 However, there are currently no U.S. standards or requirements for climbing style or at-height helmets - both with OSHA and ANSI (though all helmets must meet ANSI Z89.1 to be sold in the U.S.).

-Instead, these helmets are more of a “style,” meaning they have certain characteristics that other safety helmets don’t – but nothing official.
+Instead, these helmets are more of a “style,” meaning they have certain characteristics that other safety helmets don’t—but nothing official.

 Most often, they have one or more of these characteristics: